 The City's investment portfolio shall be managed in such a manner that funds are available to meet reasonably anticipated cash flow requirements in an orderly manner.
 Periodic cash flow analyses will be completed in order to ensure that the portfolios are positioned to provide sufficient liquidity.
 By maintaining liquidity, the portfolio will inherently reinforce the safety of principal requirement.
-This is accomplished by structuring the investment program so that adequate liquidity in cash and cash equivalent investments is available to meet anticipated demands (known as static liquidity).
-Furthermore, since all possible cash demands cannot be anticipated, the investment program should consist of liquidity investment strategies for short term and daily liquidity needs, and investment portfolios structured with securities with an active secondary or resale market (known as dynamic liquidity).
-To facilitate this, the investment program may be partitioned into a Short-term strategy focusing on cash equivalent or other investments with maturities of less than one year, and a Long-term strategy focusing on higher yielding investment opportunities having maturities of greater than one year.
+This is accomplished by structuring the portfolio so that securities mature concurrent with cash needs to meet anticipated demands (known as static liquidity).
+Furthermore, since all possible cash demands cannot be anticipated, the portfolio should consist primarily of securities with an active secondary or resale market (known as dynamic liquidity).
+Alternatively, a portion of the portfolio may be placed in money market mutual funds or similar investment pools which offer same-day liquidity for short-term funds.
+To facilitate this, the portfolio may be partitioned into a Short-term Portfolio focusing on cash equivalent or other investments with maturities of less than one year, and a Long-term Portfolio focusing on higher yielding investments having maturities of greater than one year.
 Section X of this policy establishes specific maturity and liquidity requirements to meet this objective.